Ria424/developers-animatesdk-docs/Library_object/Library11.md

 **folderPath** `string`; Specifies the path to the folder in the form "FolderName" or "FolderName/FolderName".
 To move an item to the top level, specify an empty string ("") for *folderPath*.

-**itemToMove** `string`; Specifies the name of the item to move.
+**itemToMove** `string?`; Specifies the name of the item to move.
 If *itemToMove* is not specified, the currently selected items move.
 This parameter is optional.

 **bReplace** `boolean?false`; If an item with the same name already exists, specifying true for the *bReplace* parameter replaces the existing item with the item being moved.
 If *false*, the name of the dropped item changes to a unique name.
 The default value is *false*.
 This parameter is optional.